brendanmcc02/masters-thesis/literature-review/comparative-literature-review.md

     * not just career recs

 # The edge of my Thesis
-* There is no course recommender system for the Irish college system
 * In almost all of the peripheral literature I could find, there is a lack of scientific grounding with guidance counselling
 * In almost all the papers I've seen, they are either using traditional/ML methods for recs, as opposed to LLM-based recs